Polio was almost eradicated. Then came the coronavirus. Then came a threat from President Trump.

 Public health professionals say suspending vaccination will have grave consequences because much of the developing world relies on an oral vaccine that contains live virus.

-The oral droplets are roughly ten times cheaper than the injectables used in the United States and Europe, which employ an inactivated virus and do not carry the same threat.
+The oral droplets are roughly 10 times cheaper than the injectables used in the United States and Europe, which employ an inactivated virus and do not carry the same threat.

 Vaccine-derived infections spread after children who have received the droplets use the restroom in areas without water filtration plants.
 A mutated strain of polio grows in the water supply and can infect those who drink from the tap before they have immunity.
 (Naturally occurring polio, known as wild polio, also spreads through feces-contaminated food and water.)